-- Object names that contain the "occurrence" property.
+Object names that contain the “IMPORTANT - Avoid “occurrence” property in object names” property.
 (The property value may be unstable, and if so, contribute to reduced test case stability.)

 With the script based object map introduced in Squish 6.3 it has become very easy to inspect the object names (real names) within test script code itself, to perform any kind of checks on them before “increasing” the damage (of using the problematic object names in more and more script code).

 The following example implementation checks for the use of “occurrence” properties in object names, as well as for top level object names which have not been “whitelisted” explicitly, and reports each occurrence in the test results, along with a few tips on how the user should proceed.